 Palmer is known for its amazing edge hold and fast boards.
 They are known for great boarder x and freeride boards but this is a more all mountain freestyle focused ride.
 Even though it is twinish and park friendly it definitely has a solid all mountain after taste.
-It seems that Palmer has been hurting the last couple years but if you can find this board have at it.
+It seems that Palmer has been hurting the last couple years but if you can find this board has at it.
 You’ll probably find a good deal and have a great all mountain freestyle board.
-Alot has changed for 2011.
+A lot has changed for 2011.
 The big thing is the hybrid camber shape.
 It rides very much like camber but has a more catch free floaty feel.
 This hybrid style of camber is adopted by a few other companies as well and although it’s very different from a continuous rocker shape it has improved the traditional camber shape.

 Board Tested 160